ulfa/wurfler/README.md

 or

-curl -A "rocker_ua" -v http://localhost:8000/device
+curl -H "Accept: text/xml" -A "rocker_ua" -v http://localhost:8000/device

 The first request will send a get request to the service and will return the information of the device with the id.